Abernathy House

 1892 - 1968

 The Abernathy family lived in the home for more than seventy-five years, remaining its sole occupants until 1968, when the property was sold outside the family for the first time.
-Two additional families later called the house home until 2010, after which it stood quietly maintained but unoccupied through two additional owners.
+Two additional families later called the house home until 2010, after which it stood quietly maintained but unoccupied under two subsequent owners.

 Kelly Family